Tenerife: Origins and geological formation

-Tenerife is a volcanic island that has built up from the ocean floor during the last 20 million years.
+Tenerife is a volcanic island that has risen from the ocean floor over the last 20 million years.

 Underwater fissural eruptions produced pillow lava, which are produced by the rapid cooling of the magma when it comes in contact with water, obtaining their peculiar shape.
-This pillow-lava accumulated, constructing the base of the island underneath the sea.
-As this accumulation approached the surface of the water, gases erupted from the magma due to the reduction of the surrounding pressure.
-The volcanic eruptions became more violent and had a more explosive character, and resulted in the forming of peculiar geological fragments.
+This pillow lava accumulated, constructing the base of the island underneath the sea.
+As this accumulation approached the water's surface, gases erupted from the magma due to the reduced surrounding pressure.
+The volcanic eruptions became more violent and had a more explosive character, and resulted in the formation of peculiar geological fragments.

 After long-term accumulation of these fragments, the birth of the island occurred at the end of the Miocene epoch.
-The zones on Tenerife known as Macizo de Teno, Macizo de Anaga and Macizo de Adeje were formed seven million years ago; these formations are called the Ancient Basaltic Series or Series I. These zones were actually three separate islands lying in what is now the extreme west, east, and south of Tenerife.
+The zones on Tenerife known as Macizo de Teno, Macizo de Anaga, and Macizo de Adeje were formed seven million years ago; these formations are called the Ancient Basaltic Series or Series I. These zones were actually three separate islands lying in what is now the extreme west, east, and south of Tenerife.

 A second volcanic cycle called the Post-Miocene Formations or Latest Series II, III, IV began three million years ago.
-This was a much more intense volcanic cycle, which united the Macizo de Teno, Macizo de Anaga and Macizo de Adeje into one island.
-This new structure, called the Pre-Cañadas Structure (Edificio pre-Cañadas), would be the foundation for what is called the Cañadas Structure I. The Cañadas Structure I experienced various collapses and emitted explosive material that produced the area known as Bandas del sur (in the present-day south-southeast of Tenerife).
+This was a much more intense volcanic cycle that united the Macizo de Teno, Macizo de Anaga, and Macizo de Adeje into a single island.
+This new structure, called the Pre-Cañadas Structure (Edificio pre-Cañadas), would serve as the foundation for what is known as the Cañadas Structure I. The Cañadas Structure I experienced various collapses and emitted explosive material that produced the area known as Bandas del sur (in the present-day south-southeast of Tenerife).

 Subsequently, upon the ruins of Cañadas Structure I emerged Cañadas Structure II, which was 2500 m above sea level and emerged with intense explosive activity.
 About one million years ago, the Dorsal Range (Cordillera Dorsal) emerged by means of fissural volcanic activity occurring amidst the remains of the older Ancient Basaltic Series (Series I).
 This Dorsal Range emerged as the highest and the longest volcanic structure in the Canary Islands; it was 1600 m high and 25 km long.

 About 800,000 years ago, two gravitational landslides occurred, giving rise to the present-day valleys of La Orotava and Güímar.
 Finally, around 200,000 years ago, the giant Icod landslide occurred followed by eruptions that raised the Pico Viejo-Teide in the centre of the island, over the Las Cañadas caldera.